dsillman2000/dsillman2000.github.io/docs/about.md

 on as well as miscellanea about what's currently going on in my life.
 \\
 \\
-This site was compiled via the Ruby blogging library, Jekyll.
+This static site was compiled via the Ruby blogging library, Jekyll and Tailwind CSS.

 ## Links